Goofball (EP)

 Goofball is the second extended play by English music producer and sound designer Eddie Jefferys, known as his stage name Moody Good.
-It was released by English record label Never Say Die on 15 March 2019.
+It was released by English record label Never Say Die Records on 15 March 2019.
 It contains four songs, including a collaboration with Australian electronic music producer Hydraulix.

 Background and release

 The song "Sixtysixty" was previously only known as an ID, debuting two years prior to release.
 Most of the songs present on Goofball started production near the end of 2017 and throughout 2018, with most being produced based around "Sixtysixty".
 Various singles and collaborations were based around the song, some of which were not released as part of the extended play.

 The track "Squeeky Clean" was produced as a collaboration with Australian electronic music producer Hydraulix.
 The song was produced three months after the birth of Jefferys' daughter, a period of time which he took time off producing music to look after her.
 Jefferys got in touch with Hydraulix and they started sending ideas back and forth, eventually producing a number of collaborative tracks, including what would become "Squeeky Clean".

 On 15 March 2019, the extended play was released as a digital download on international digital stores through English record label Never Say Die, as well as being released through various music streaming services.
 It was released on Never Say Die after being asked by SkisM, the co-founder and A&R, to release music with them.